M-84: Bosnia and Herzegovina

 During the Bosnian War, M-84s were used by Croatian forces in the Krajina region, and in the Siege of Sarajevo by both the Army of Republika Srpska (VRS) and (in smaller numbers) the Army of the Republic of Bosnia and Herzegovina.

 In the mountainous terrain of the Bosnian theater, the limited main gun elevation/depression proved to be a problem, while the use of Pakistani-supplied HJ-8 anti-tank guided missiles by Bosnian forces proved to be a threat.
 While the frontal armor of the M-84 was reportedly never penetrated during the conflict, around 40 M-84s were lost by all sides (though some were repairable) at the end of the conflict, mostly from hits at the thinner lower-side armor or anti-tank mines penetrating the belly armor, causing the ammunition stored in the crew compartment to detonate, often resulting in turrets popping off.

 Preševo Valley

 The M-84 was used by Yugoslav ground forces in the Battle of Oraovica during the Insurgency in the Preševo Valley.

 Ukrainian M-84A4 Sniper tank with Kontakt-1 reactive armor added.

 Russo-Ukrainian War

-On September 2025, Ukrainian 141st Separate Mechanized Brigade seen using Croatian M-84A4 tanks first delivered in December 2024.
+In September 2025, Ukrainian 141st Separate Mechanized Brigade was seen using Croatian M-84A4 tanks first delivered in December 2024.
+The site Oryx records the confirmed loss of at least one Ukrainian M-84A4 on 30 June 2026.